python/cpython/Doc/reference/datamodel.rst

 One can implement the generic class syntax as specified by :pep:`484` (for example ``List[int]``) by defining a special method

-.. method:: class.__class_getitem__(cls, args)
+.. classmethod:: object.__class_getitem__(cls, key)

-   Return an object representing the specialization of a generic class by type arguments found in ``args`` tuple.
+   Return an object representing the specialization of a generic class by type arguments found in *key*.

 This method is looked up on the class object itself, and when defined in the class body, this method is implicitly a class method.

-.. note:: This mechanism is primarily reserved for use with static type hints, other usage is discouraged.
+Note, this mechanism is primarily reserved for use with static type hints, other usage is discouraged.

 .. seealso::